UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/README.md

 # Python Examples

+> :bulb: If you have never run a batch job before, see our [Quick Start Guide](https://public.confluence.arizona.edu/display/UAHPC/Puma+Quick+Start) for a walkthrough.
+We also have a [video recording of our Intro to HPC workshop](https://public.confluence.arizona.edu/display/UAHPC/Training#Training-IntroductiontoHPC) that goes over system use and batch scripts.
+Intro to HPC also comes with a [companion page](https://ua-researchcomputing-hpc.github.io/Intro-to-HPC/). :bulb:

 This page has a collection of various python examples that users may find helpful.
 For information on using python on HPC, see our [online documentation](https://public.confluence.arizona.edu/display/UAHPC/Using+and+Installing+Python).

 ## General Examples